Richard K. Call: Florida

-Call made the rest of his life in Florida.
-He was appointed as receiver in the land office, giving him insight into developing areas.
+Call spent the rest of his life in Florida.
+A friend and ally of Andrew Jackson, he was appointed receiver in the land office, giving him insight into developing areas, and was considered one of the leaders of the "land-office faction," sometimes called the Nucleus, which was a force in territorial politics.
 He was elected to the Legislative Council of the territory and served as a Delegate to the U.S. Congress.
 In the 1830s, he bought and developed two plantations in Leon County.
-One had nearly 9,000 acres and the other, The Grove Plantation, was a square mile in northern Tallahassee.
+One had nearly 9,000 acres, and the other, The Grove Plantation, was a square mile in northern Tallahassee.
+Construction on the Grove probably began in 1824, at the time of Tallahassee's founding; the mansion was considered "one of the linest examples of Georgian-Colonial architecture in the South."

-On March 16, 1836, he was appointed by President Andrew Jackson as the governor of the territory.
-During his first term, as brigadier general of the territorial militia, he led forces in fighting the Seminole Indians, winning victories at the second and third Battles of Wahoo Swamp in the Seminole War.
+On March 16, 1836, he was appointed by President Andrew Jackson as the territory governor.
+During his first term as brigadier general of the Florida Militia, he led forces in fighting the Seminole Indians, most notably at the Battle of Wahoo Swamp in the Seminole War.
 President Martin Van Buren replaced him as governor with Robert R. Reid on December 2, 1839, following a dispute with Federal authorities over their assistance during the war.

 In the 1840 presidential campaign, Call crossed party lines to assist Whig William Henry Harrison, who won and appointed him again as governor of Florida.
 During this second term, which began on March 19, 1841, Call moved the territory closer to statehood.
 He worked to minimize the financial problems that Florida suffered due to bank failures and a national business depression.
 He left office on August 11, 1844.

-In 1845, Florida became a state and Call sought election as governor.
-His role in supporting the election of President Harrison caused him to lose.
+In 1845, Florida became a state, and Call sought election as governor.
+However, his role in supporting President Harrison's election caused him to lose.

-Planter and slaveholder
+Planter and enslaver

 During the 1830s, he had developed two plantations on land that he purchased in Leon County.
 Orchard Pond Plantation had more than 8,000 acres and was located north of Tallahassee.
 The Grove Plantation was located on Tallahassee's northern outskirts, where the Governor's Mansion was later constructed.
-By 1860, Call had more than 100 slaves at Orchard Pond Plantation and was the third-largest slaveholder in the county.
+By 1860, Call enslaved more than 100 people at Orchard Pond Plantation and was the third-largest slaveholder in the county.
 He died at The Grove on September 14, 1862.

-The Grove Plantation was purchased in 1942 by future Florida governor LeRoy Collins, and his wife Mary Call Darby Collins, a great-granddaughter of Richard Call.
+The Grove Plantation was purchased in 1942 by future Florida governor LeRoy Collins and his wife Mary Call Darby Collins, a great-granddaughter of Richard Call.
 Collins later was elected for two terms as governor.
-Today the Call-Collins Mansion at the Grove is on the National Register of Historic Places.
+Today, the Call-Collins Mansion at the Grove is on the National Register of Historic Places.
 The Collinses sold the house and property to the state for use as a historic house museum.